skellis46/finger-pointing-moon/case-for-support.md

 ## edit bin

+write this following paragraph as lead in to next section.
+Borgdorff states that artistic research is concerned with knowledge embodied in artistic objects and processes.[@borgdorff_debate_2006] His summary is that the "distinctive character of art knowledge" is cognitive and rational, though non-conceptual and non-discursive.[@borgdorff_debate_2006 p.15]

+He suggests that practice-research's

+- borgdorff (debate, 2006) -- good overview
+>The epistemological issue of the distinctive character of art knowledge is also addressed by phenomenology, by hermeneutics and by the cognitive sciences.[@borgdorff_debate_2006 p.14]

+Mention (for each) how they might touch on the extrinsic-intrinsic continuum

+>In sum, the knowledge embodied in art, which has been variously analysed as tacit, practical knowledge, as ‘knowing-how’ and as sensory knowledge, is cognitive, though nonconceptual; and it is rational, though nondiscursive.
+The distinctive nature of the knowledge content has been analysed in depth in phenomenology, hermeneutics and cognitive psychology.[@borgdorff_debate_2006 p.15]

+>With what kind of knowledge and understanding does research in the arts concern itself?
+And how does that knowledge relate to more conventional forms of scholarly knowledge?
+The short answer to the first question is: knowledge embodied in art practices (objects, processes).
+The answer to the second question will provide a closer understanding of what ‘embodied knowledge’ may be.[@borgdorff_debate_2006 p.13]

+In research instances where an artist-scholar's understanding of their know-how is changed through artistic-research then

 Use of the term exposition by Schwab and JAR. e.g. "Michael Schwab from the Royal College of Art in London for coining the term ‘exposition’ for this form of writing.
 Exposing practice as research amounts to assembling material—images, sounds, texts, artefacts— which together make a case, a claim, whereby the balance between words and other articulations may vary."[@borgdorff_foreword_2017 p.x]